 Like nearly all pandemic-era shifts, the trend confounding online and offline consumer journeys has been gaining momentum for years.
 The imperative for legacy retail brands to have strong e-commerce presences grows every year, even as we’re also seeing more digital-native brands open brick-and-mortar stores to attract new customers.

 These already dizzying consumer paths have been spun around again by a rush to shop online, unlike anything businesses had previously experienced.
 One study reported an 87% surge in e-commerce penetration in 2020, growing more in a few short months than it had in the previous decade.1

-While it’s impossible to predict developments like these, what is possible is leveraging the power of automated tools to analyze data responsibly, identify emergent trends, and calibrate your organization’s goals routinely and effectively.
-We can now do more with less data — protecting consumers’ privacy while ensuring relevance by applying automated solutions to anonymized and aggregated, yet relevant, signals.
+While it’s impossible to predict developments like these, what is possible is leveraging the power of automated tools to analyse data responsibly, identify emergent trends, and calibrate your organisation’s goals routinely and effectively.
+We can now do more with less data — protecting consumers’ privacy while ensuring relevance by applying automated solutions to anonymised and aggregated, yet relevant, signals.

 Let your data help you automate thousands of small decisions

 Considering offline and online data as part of a single customer experience can help you better reach your consumers, wherever they are.
 Due to the pandemic, driving in the U.S. fell by almost 40% in April.
 A leading insurer incorporated aggregated and anonymised traffic data from public sources, such as state governments, to identify mobility trends.
 The chain used insights provided by combining these data sources to automate thousands of small decisions on its media planning, turning advertising back on in a given area only once traffic rose above a minimum threshold.